MalloZup/missile/README.md

 `(missile.config/set-config-from-input {:username "foo2" :server-url "myserver" :token "foo"})`

-*) a function for passing user/pwd is on wip
+### Library:

-2) use calls of library like `(missile.channels/list!)` for listing all rocket-chat server channels
+use calls of library like
+`(missile.channels/list!)` for listing all rocket-chat server channels

+A namespace correspond to the corrispondent `rocketchat` namespace, e.g `clojure` channels reflect `/v1/channels` etc.

+See status for a list of supported calls.

 # Status: